CraftTweaker/CraftTweaker-Documentation/docs/mods/Botania/ElvenTrade.md

 ##### Multiple Item Outputs

-The follow script will remove all recipes from Elven Trading that outputs a Dragon Stone and a Diamond.
+The following script will remove all recipes from Elven Trading that outputs a Dragon Stone and a Diamond.

 **NOTE**